 - Assist and promote implementation of criminal justice empirical and theoretical research to gain knowledge of crime problems facing society.

 The SAC is organizationally placed in the Missouri State Highway Patrol (MSHP) - Research and Development Division.
 The SAC consists of a director and research analyst, both supported by state funds.
-The SAC also receives technical assistance from the MSHP Information and Communications Technology Division.
+The SAC also receives technical assistance from the MSHP Criminal Justice Information Services Division.
 Through the support of the MSHP, the SAC members organically develop new research capabilities in order to enhance understanding of Missouri’s crime and traffic issues.

 Statistical research funds are received from criminal justice and traffic safety grants.
 The U.S. Department of Justice, Bureau of Justice Statistics provides the SAC with grant support for criminal justice research.
 Traffic safety research is supported by National Highway Traffic Safety Administration grants administered by the Missouri Department of Transportation, Department of Traffic and Highway Safety Division.
 Research regarding Missouri’s drug task forces is funded under a Justice Assistance Grant Program administered by the DPS.